-The search engine does notknow what means of a “site” is.
+The search engine does notknow what a “site” means.
 Not yet.
-However, many SEOs today needlessly worry about the possible negative impact of “internal link“.
+However, many SEOs today needlessly worry about the possible negative impact of “internal links".
 To a search engine, there is no such thing as “internal link” – not in the sense that we mean at least.
 A page can have internal links and that’s it!

-By now, search engine papers only refer to “hosts” “neighborhoods” and “sibling pages”.
-If you have a site of more than 100 pages or even more contents, it means that you have a complicated group of documents.
+By now, search engine results only refer to “hosts” “neighborhoods” and “sibling pages”.
+If you have a site of more than 100 pages or even more content, it means that you have a complicated group of documents.

 Content Organization consists of both Intra-Site and On-Page factors.
 Its duty is to satisfy visitors with the content organization when they arrive on the site rather than the search engine.
 Since search engines make a great job of examining unsuccessful content, you have some leeway there.

-The intra-site organization comprises of two significant ways.
+The intra-site organization comprises of two significant things.

-Firstly, since a site rises in content (number of pages), it automatically generates a natural hierarchical structure.
+Firstly, when a site rises in content (number of pages), it automatically generates a natural hierarchical structure.
 However, many sites need the proper hierarchical equivalence to support visitors to get whatever they ask for and a good intra-site system offers comfort to create an unnecessary navigation system (it is important because it decreases page isolation).

 The intra-site method also instructs visitors.
-Being steady at this point, you can build your sites, and your users can learn how they can find whatever they want to ask.
+Being consistent at this point, you can build your sites, and your users can learn how to find whatever they want.

-Besides the intra-site, the on-page content organization is separated into two areas.
-There are simple things such as “title tags”, "alt tags",“bold text”, “header tags” (if you want to use them) or “link anchor text”, etc.
+Besides the intra-site, on-page content organization is separated into two areas.
+There are simple things such as “title tags”, "alt tags", “bold text”, “header tags” (if you want to use them) or “link anchor text”, etc.

-However, it has more difficult things; the secondary content that connects the sections of the page together.
-These can accidental situations; ask the segue points.
-These points are not significantly indexable content.
-They may not be clickable pictures like arrows pointing.
+However, it has more difficult things as well: secondary content that connects different sections of the page together.
+These can be accidental situations; ask the segue points These points are not significantly indexable content.
+They may not be clickable pictures with arrows pointing.
 Also, tables or boxes can be used to highlight indexable content.